Java, G-Land & Panitan

 March, April, June, July, August, September, October, November, May

 Not to be outdone by Bali, Java actually trumped Ulu’s and Padang with a reef break set up so long and perfect that G-Land became the global yardstick by which all hollow, running reef breaks are measured.
+Java surf is therefore great.

 West Java is the most densely populated region in Indonesia with around forty two million inhabitants.
-Ironically many of the surf breaks are less crowded than some of the more “In vogue” destinations.
+Ironically many of the surf breaks in West Java are less crowded than some of the more “In vogue” destinations.
 Despite the massive population, the SW tip of Java is a raw, untouched region with National Parkland and World Heritage sites preserving a substantial section of lowland rainforest.

 There are a bunch of world-class set ups, plus a wide variety of quality waves of all shapes and sizes.
 There are some super shallow, hollow, dredging reefs as well as an assortment of mellower reefs, beach breaks and river mouths, with a wave to suit everyone’s style and ability.